simgrid/simgrid/docs/source/Installing_SimGrid.rst

 For non-Windows systems (Linux, macOS, or FreeBSD), head to `Jenkins <https://ci.inria.fr/simgrid/job/SimGrid>`_.
 In the build history, pick the last green (or at least yellow) build that is not blinking (i.e., not currently under build).
 In the list, pick a system that is close to yours, and click on the ball in the Debug row.
-The build artefact will appear at the top of the resulting page.
+The build artifact will appear at the top of the resulting page.

 For Windows, head to `AppVeyor <https://ci.appveyor.com/project/simgrid/simgrid>`_.
-Click on the artefact link on the right, and grab your file.
-If the latest build failed, there will be no artefact.
+Click on the artifact link on the right, and grab your file.
+If the latest build failed, there will be no artifact.
 Then you will need to first click on "History" at the top and look for the last successful build.

 Binary Java Troubleshooting